bachya/aiowatttime/README.md

 ```

 By default, the library creates a new connection to the API with each coroutine.
 If
-you are calling a large number of coroutines (or merely want to squeeze out every second of runtime savings possible), an
+you are calling a large number of coroutines (or merely want to squeeze out every second
-[`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used for connection
+of runtime savings possible), an [`aiohttp`][aiohttp] `ClientSession` can be used for
-pooling:
+connection pooling:

 ```python
 import asyncio